franciscop/use-interpolation/readme.md

 import useInterpolation from 'use-interpolation';

 const Counter = () => {
-  const [fps, setFps] = useInterpolation();
+  // Either initialize it with a value or with no value const [fps, setFps] = useInterpolation();
   useAnimationFrame(e => {
     setFps(1 / e.delta);